Browse conference sessions Below.

 Tina Dacin is the E. Marie Shantz Professor of Strategy and Organizational Behavior at Queen's University’s School of Business.
 Her research interests include organizational and institutional change, social entrepreneurship, and strategic collaboration with an emphasis on partner selection in alliances.
 Her work has been widely published and she sits on the Editorial Boards of the Journal of Management & Governance, the SMJ and as Section Editor for Journal of Management Inquiry and Senior Editor for Organization Science.
 She has previously served as a Senior Editor and a Consulting Editor for Journal of International Business Studies and for multiple terms on the Editorial Review Boards of other leading journals.
 She is currently Incoming Chair of the College of Organization Science at Informs and is the recent past Chair of the Corporate Strategy and Governance IG of the SMS as well as recent past Chair of the Organization and Management Theory Division of the AoM.

-Nicolai Foss is a Professor of Strategy and Organization at the Copenhagen Business School, the Norwegian School of Economics and Business Administration and the Director of CBS' Center of Strategic Management and Globalization.
-His research interests lie within knowledge governance, the economics of the firm, and the foundations of strategic management.
-His work has appeared in Strategic Management Journal, Organization Science and other journals, as well as in numerous books.
+Nicolai Foss is a Professor of Strategy and Organization at the Copenhagen Business School, the Norwegian School of Economics, and the University of Warwick, and the Head of Department of CBS' Department of Strategic Management and Globalization.
+His research interests lie within the foundations of strategic management, the theory of the firm and strategic entrepreneurship.
+Nicolai Foss has served as a member of the Senate of the CBS, is a panel member of the European Research Council, and a member of Academia Europaea.Educated as an economist from the Copenhagen University (1989), Nicolai Foss his received his PhD degree from the Copenhagen Business School in 1993, where he has been Assistant, Associate and Full Professor.
+His work has appeared in SMJ, AMJ, AMR, Organization Science and other journals, as well as in numerous books.

 Marjorie Lyles, Indiana University — Panelist